 Once the cups are placed onto the skin, the once heated air within the cups cools, creating a vacuum that causes the blood vessels to expand, raising and reddening the skin.
 The length of time the cups will be left on the skin varies; however, on average, they’re left in place for about 3 minutes.

 A modern version of cupping therapy has been created.
-With this version, a rubber pump instead of fire is used to create the vacuum within the cup that is placed on the skin.
+With this version, a suction device instead of fire is used to create the vacuum within the cup that is placed on the skin.
 In some cases, a therapist will use silicone cups and then move the cups from location to location on the skin, creating a massage-like effect.

 But what are the benefits of cupping therapy?
 Several studies have been conducted to assess the benefits, and it has been determined that this type of therapy can be beneficial for a variety of conditions, such as: